deepnorthcheng/test/docs/quickstart.md

 *Note: These four examples all work as described above.
 Different examples correspond to different projects.*

 #### 5.2 Example : multi-object tracking
-* choose tracking, right-click and choose build .
+* Choose tracking, right-click and choose build .
-* choose tracking, right-click and choose set as startup item, and then press F5 to run .
+* Choose tracking, right-click and choose set as startup project, and then press F5 to run .

 #### 5.3 See detailed information in [Examples](example.md)